matplotlib/governance/communications_guidelines.md

 - do not follow individual accounts for any reason (even maintainers/project leads/Guido!)

 ## Twitter Persona
-* Is a sentient visualization library, so uses we, us, our, and it pronouns.
+* Is a sentient visualization library, so talks about itself as a we, us, our, and it.
 Avoids talking about itself in the 3rd person.
 * Very earnest, eager to please, and aims to be patient & painfully oblivious to snark and sarcasm.
 * Gets over-excited over shiny visualizations - lots of emojis and the like - and encourages folks to share their work.
 * Highlights various parts of the library, especially the more obscure bits and bobbles.